aazaff/startLearn.R/README.md

 	[3,]    0    0    0    0    0    0
 	[4,]    1    1    1    1    1    1

-Eseentialy, you told R to make 6 arrays with 4 values and store them within a single object named "TwoArray".
+Eseentialy, you told R to make 6 arrays with 4 values and store them within a single object named **TwoArray**.

 	# You can do this as many times as you'd like.
 For example, 2 sets of 6 sets of arrays with 4 values.
 	> ThreeArray<-array(data=c(0,1),dim=c(4,6,2))